Start9Labs/docs/src/device-guides/linux/backups.md

     This creates a password for the Local Network Share.
 Keep it somewhere safe, such as Vaultwarden.

-1. If your installation of Linux (Pop-OS users take special note!) is running a firewall by default or due to your own custom configuration, enter this command to allow connections to Samba.
+1. If your installation of Linux is running a firewall by default or due to your own custom configuration, enter this command to allow connections to Samba.
 If it generates an error, you can safely ignore it:

-        sudo ufw allow Samba
+        sudo firewall-cmd --permanent --add-service=samba
+        sudo firewall-cmd --reload

 ## Create a Backup